cassandracomar/opencv-raw/README.md

     Ret* cv_wrapped_function(Arg1* arg1, Arg2 arg2, int arg3...) ->
     c'cv_wrapped_function :: Ptr C'Arg1 -> C'Arg2 -> CInt ... -> IO (Ptr Ret)

+Function pointers are also available as

+    p'cv_wrapped_function

 Similar to the C API, these functions are not meant to be used directly.
 They're all stuck in IO and provide a rather inconvenient API.
 The programming model feels a little worse than it would trying to use those wrapped functions in C.
-Instead, a higher level API is exposed by this module (under active development).
-Function pointers are also available as
+Instead, a higher level API is exposed by a [related module (under active development)](https://github.com/arjuncomar/revelation.git).
-    p'cv_wrapped_function

 Types are exposed primarily as opaque pointers that you can interact with via the provided functions.
 Classes are transformed into types as:

     /Classname/ -> C'/Classname/

 Beyond that, there's not much to say.
-The same caveats apply as with the C bindings.
-These modules are available under Revelation/Bindings, and they are explicitly not exported by the package.
-They are not intended for real use.
+The same caveats apply as with the C bindings: they are not intended for direct use.